top of page

 ✔️ Puppy Exploration – Young dogs often exhibit curiosity toward faeces, usually outgrowing this behavior over time.

-✔️ Veterinary Consultation – Always rule out medical conditions before addressing behavioural causes.
+✔️ Veterinary Consultation – Always rule out medical conditions before addressing behavioral causes.

-✔️ Balanced Diet – Ensure complete nutrition to minimise diet-driven coprophagia.
+✔️ Balanced Diet – Ensure complete nutrition to minimize diet-driven coprophagia.

 ✔️ Digestive Enzymes & Probiotics